joschadutli/BenchmarksWM/README.md

 R data packages provide a good medium for this additional step, because they are designed to associate data (.rda files) with relevant documentation.
 They also permit the syntactic checking of this documentation, which reduces the chance of errors, and they permit the inclusion of example code, which permits the inclusion of code that reproduces the benchmark (e.g. a figure) from the data.

+## How to install

+Download the latest release from the 'releases' directory to your local machine and use `R CMD INSTALL BenchmarksWM_1.1.0.tar.gz` from the command line.
+Or from within R, navigate to the directory containing the downloaded file and use `install.packages("BenchmarksWM_1.1.0.tar.gz", repos=NULL)`

+## How to use
+Once installed, type `library(BenchmarksWM)`.
+For an overview documentation of the content of the package including the list of benchmarks, type `?benchmarks.overview`.
+To see the general documentation of the package, type `?BenchmarksWM-package`.
+For documentation on a particular dataset, type e.g. `?adam15`.
+To view a dataset, type e.g. `View(adam15)`.
+To reproduce a benchmark, use the example code provided in the documentation for that dataset.

 ## Progress

 2019-05-01: Oberauer et al.'s (2018) Benchmark WM1.1 drafted as a proof of principle, and sent out for consultation as package version 0.1.1